glm-tools/pyglmnet/paper/paper.md

 # Example Usage
 We present now how to use pyglmnet on a real-world problem.
 We show how to apply our library to the Community and Crime dataset [@Dua:2019].
-We predict the per capita violent crimes by employing demographic data comprising 128 attributes and by using a Binomial Distributed GLM with Elastic-Net regularization.
+We predict the per capita violent crimes by employing demographic data comprising 128 attributes and by using a binomial distributed GLM with elastic net regularization.

 ```py
 from sklearn.model_selection import train_test_split